 What you need to be aware of

 Cape Town’s weather can be related to Mediterranean weather and you need to be aware of a few things.
-This is Cape Town’s dry season and you can expect some wind, hot weather and beautifully blue skies.
-On the average day, you can expect temperatures ranging from 23 degrees Celsius up to 40 degrees Celsius.
-Be sure to always pack sunblock, hats and cool clothes of you plan on spending time outside.
+This is Cape Town’s dry season and you can expect some wind, hot weather and beautiful blue skies.
+On an average day, you can expect temperatures ranging from 23 degrees Celsius up to 40 degrees Celsius.
+Be sure to always pack sunblock, hats and cool clothes if you plan on spending time outside.